In this guide you'll find answers to questions including:

 Get greater flexibility to switch in the future

 If your landlord pays your energy bills, you cannot change your tariff.
-However, you could ask them to switch to a cheaper deal which could save you both money.
+However, you can ask them to switch to a cheaper deal which could save you both money.

-You can switch your gas and electricity if you pay by direct debit or by prepayment meter, so shop around to make sure you get the best energy price.
+You can switch your gas and electricity whether you pay by direct debit, online, by cash or cheque, or by prepayment meter, so shop around to make sure you get the best energy price.

 You can switch your energy service online or by phone, by following these steps: